-Stroll through Park Güell, Parc del Laberint d’Horta, and Montjuïc.
-You can also sit on a bench, sip on some coffee from Onna Cafe, (or Satan’s Coffee Corner or SKYE coffee co.
-Some of the best coffee in Barcelona), and really enjoy your surroundings.
+You could always just sit on a bench, enjoy a nice cup of coffee from Onna Cafe, (Or Satan’s Coffee Corner or SKYE Coffee Co, since these places are some of the best cafes in Barcelona), and admire your beautiful surroundings.

-The more time you take to fully appreciate the architectural marvels around you, the more likely you are to enjoy ( and not just rush through) the time that you do have in Barcelona.
+The more time you take to fully appreciate the stunning, architectural marvels all around you, the more likely you are to enjoy ( and not just rush through) the time that you do have in Barcelona.

 After sprinting from one Gaudi architectural wonder to the next, I totally forget that Barcelona has some truly incredible beaches.

 So as an afterthought:

 I kind of rushed to the beach, sat for five minutes, and rushed back.
 Yeah, not one of the great Barcelona trip highlights.

 Take some time to relax at the beach and not run through it like you’re ticking something off your to-do list.

 Keep a close eye on your belongings while at the beach.
 Some of my friends have had their passports stolen because they left their bag on the beach while they were in the water.

 6. Pay Attention at Barcelona Airport

 So this is one of my more embarrassing Barcelona tips but whatever.

 I’ll sacrifice what little dignity I have for the greater good.

 I was insanely early for my night flight because well, I have horrendous anxiety and if I don’t arrive like three hours early, I’ll have a panic attack.

 So I killed time by shopping and walking through the terminal.

 Finally, after what seemed like forever, it was time to board my flight so I strolled over to my terminal and prepared to board.

 Or so I thought…

 I dashed upstairs, threw my bag through security, raced to the gate, and made it just in time.

 So glad this happened late at night when the airport was a veritable ghost town.

 So pay attention to signage in the airport.
 And if you’re confused: